QQtheElephant/parrot-virus/README.md

 3. Enjoy them have anxiety
 4. Run away as fast as you can

+## Parrot Bomb
+This is Parrot Virus but infinite, so be ready to have a very hot computer

 ## Notes
 ### Note 1 :
 > When trolling your friends,